misiektoja/spotify_monitor/docs/configuration.md

 spotify_monitor --config-file spotify_monitor.conf
 ```

-**New in v3.0:** A Spotify developer app is no longer required.
-Cookie or client mode authenticates Friend Activity while the anonymous web-player backend supplies track and public playlist metadata.
-Existing working OAuth app credentials remain supported as an optional legacy metadata path.
-New users should not create an app solely for this tool.
+A Spotify developer app is not required.
+Cookie or client mode authenticates Friend Activity.
+The anonymous web-player backend supplies track and public playlist details.
+Existing working OAuth app credentials remain available as an optional legacy metadata path.

-**New in v2.6:** The configuration file includes options to enable/disable music service URLs (Apple Music, YouTube Music, Amazon Music, Deezer, Tidal) and lyrics service URLs (Genius, AZLyrics, Tekstowo.pl, Musixmatch, Lyrics.com) in console and email outputs.
-You can also configure crossfade detection thresholds and the number of recent songs to include in inactivity emails.

 <a id="spotify-access-token-source"></a>
-## Spotify access token source
+## Spotify Access Token Source

-Friend Activity authentication and metadata retrieval are separate.

-For Friend Activity monitoring, configure either the `cookie` or `client` token source method.
-A Spotify developer app is not used for core monitoring.
+Spotify Monitor uses either the `cookie` or `client` token source for Friend Activity.

-Track metadata and public playlist metadata use the anonymous Spotify web-player backend automatically.
-If complete [Spotify OAuth App](#spotify-oauth-app) credentials are configured the tool tries that optional legacy Web API path first then switches the affected metadata type to the web-player backend after a restricted response such as HTTP 403.
-A playlist HTTP 404 is classified after the web-player lookup resolves its owner.
-Spotify-curated playlists use web metadata only for that playlist while a non-Spotify playlist hidden from the legacy API switches remaining playlist lookups to the web backend.
+Track details and public playlist details normally come from Spotify's anonymous web-player service.
+If [Spotify OAuth App](#spotify-oauth-app) credentials are present, Spotify Monitor tries that optional legacy API first (but it is not mandatory).

-The anonymous token and current persisted-query hashes are cached in memory.
-The tool refreshes an expired token and rediscovers a stale query hash once before reporting an error.

 The token source method can be configured via the `TOKEN_SOURCE` configuration option or the `--token-source` flag.

 **Recommended: `cookie`**

-Uses the `sp_dc` cookie to retrieve a token from the Spotify web endpoint.
-This method is easy to set up and recommended for most users.
+Uses an `sp_dc` browser cookie to request a Spotify access token.
+Use this method unless you specifically need advanced client mode.

 **Alternative: `client`**

-Uses captured credentials from the Spotify desktop client and a Protobuf-based login flow.
-It's more complex to set up and intended for advanced users who want a long-lasting token with the broadest possible access.
+Uses login data captured from the Spotify desktop client.
+Setup requires an intercepting proxy and a saved Protobuf request body.
+This method is intended for advanced users.

 If no method is specified, the tool defaults to the `cookie` method.

-Spotify Monitor generates an appropriate request user agent automatically for the selected token source.
-Advanced users can override it with `USER_AGENT` or `--user-agent`, but normal installations should leave it empty.
+Spotify Monitor creates a suitable user agent automatically for the selected token source.
+A user agent is text that identifies the application making a request.
+Leave `USER_AGENT` empty unless you have a specific reason to override it.

-**Important**: It is strongly recommended to use a separate Spotify account with this tool.
-It does not rely on the official Spotify Web API for core features (like fetching friend activity), as it is not supported by the public API.
-That said, while I've never encountered any issues on my own accounts, I can't guarantee that Spotify won't impose restrictions in the future - you've been warned.
+Friend Activity is not available through Spotify's supported public Web API.
+Spotify can change or restrict the private endpoints used by this tool.
+Use a separate Spotify account if losing access to your main account would be unacceptable.

 <a id="spotify-sp_dc-cookie"></a>
 ### Spotify sp_dc Cookie

 This is the default method used to obtain a Spotify access token.

-Firefox browser import is the recommended onboarding path for local PyPI and downloaded-script installations.
-It works on macOS, Linux and Windows with no optional dependency.
-For default Docker and Docker Compose installations, use hidden manual entry with `--set-sp-dc`.
-Container Firefox import is advanced because it requires a read-only host profile mount.
+For a local PyPI or downloaded-script installation, import a Firefox login.
+This works on macOS, Linux and Windows without an optional package.
+For Docker or Docker Compose, use hidden manual entry with `--set-sp-dc`.
+Importing Firefox data into a container requires an advanced read-only profile mount.

 Before importing, open [Spotify Web Player](https://open.spotify.com/) in the browser you want to use and sign in to the Spotify account that follows the user you plan to monitor.
 Then return to the terminal and run the import command.